Naereen/My-Magic-the-Gathering-decks/README.md

-# My "Magic the Gathering" decks - 2021+
+# My "Magic the Gathering" deck lists - 2021+

-After 12 years without playing Magic the Gathering, I started to play again after arriving in Strasbourg in August 2021... and I'm loving it!
+After 12 years without playing Magic the Gathering (I stopped in 2009), I started to play again after arriving in Strasbourg in August 2021... and I'm loving it!

+This small git repository contains the list of some Magic decks, most of which I don't own physically.
+Some I do.

-There are in the `.cod` format accepted by [Cockatrice](https://cockatrice.github.io/), the awesome free and open-source software to play Magic the Gathering alone or with other online.
+There are in the `.cod` format accepted by [Cockatrice](https://cockatrice.github.io/), the awesome free and open-source software to play Magic the Gathering alone or with others online.

 You can freely download and import any of the decks directly in Cockatrice.
+If you do and enjoy one of this deck, feel free to contact me!

-Note that most of the decks are work in progress, as I experiment with them and try to optimize them, before ordering them on [CardMarket](https://www.cardmarket.com/en/Magic/).
+Note that most of the decks are work in progress, as I experiment with them and try to optimize them, before ordering some of them on [CardMarket](https://www.cardmarket.com/en/Magic/).

-In particular, the sideboards of most decks are incomplete.
+In particular, the sideboards of most decks are incomplete, or even empty, and can surely be improved easily!

 > Author: [Lilian Besson (@Naereen)](https://github.com/Naereen/).